sammyne/the-rust-programming-language/chapter18/README.md

         _ => println!("something else"),
     }
     ```
-- Ranges are only allowed with numeric values or `char` values, because the
+- Ranges are only allowed with numeric values or `char` values, because the compiler checks
-compiler checks that the range isn’t empty at compile time.
-The only types for
+  that the range isn't empty at compile time.
+The only types for which Rust can tell if a
-which Rust can tell if a range is empty or not are `char` and numeric values
+  range is empty or not are `char` and numeric values
 - Example
     ```rust
     let x = 'c';